Understanding God’s Calendar

 God's Calendar and Biblical Feasts .
 Spring Feasts .
-Torah/BibleThis morning as my children and I discussed the calendar, I couldn’t help but get excited that it is most likely going to be a New Year this next Monday.
+Torah/BibleThis morning as my children and I discussed the calendar, I couldn’t help but get excited.

 What is the Gregorian calendar?

 It is the twelve month calendar, with seven days in a week.
-The months and days of the week on this calendar have names like, January, March, August, June, July, and Monday, Tuesday, Wednesday, Thursday, etc. These are names of gods and rulers.
-There are also September, October, November.
-These are the numbers Seven, Eight, and Nine.
-If you think about the month of September, it is the ninth month on the American/Gregorian calendar.
+The months on this calendar are January, February, March, April, May, June, July, August, September, October, November, and December.
+12 months in a year with 28,29,30, or 31 days in each month.
+The days of the week are named Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, and Saturday.
+Seven days in a week.
+(Many of these are names of gods and rulers.)
+But there are strange ones like September, October, November, and December.
+Which actually mean seventh month, eighth month, ninth month, and so on.
+But if you think about the month of September, it is the ninth month on the American/Gregorian calendar.
 Why is it called seven if it is the ninth month?
-The reason is that the rulers added in some months, and the months of September, October, November, and December were moved down two months.
+The reason is that the calendar was chamged and there were added in some months, and the months of September, October, November, and December were moved down two months.
 If you want to learn more about how this calendar was created here is a link. https://en.wikipedia.org/wiki/Gregorian_calendar

 What is the Biblical Calendar?

 When God created the earth, He did it in seven days.
 The first six days He creates the world and everything in it.
 The stars, moon, and sun (the Universe) are given to help us for times and seasons (appointed times).
-The word for season in this passage is called moedim in Hebrew.
-It means appointed time.
-I like to call it God’s set apart time to meet with His People.
+Read Genesis 1 and really pay attention to each detail of creation.

-God has two seasons in His calendar.
+God has two special seasons in His calendar.
 They are Spring and Fall.
 The New Year, also known as the Passover Season, and the Fall Harvest, also known and the Feast of Sukkot.
-Both seasons begin at the sighting of a new moon in Israel (the Promised Land.)
-The Aviv New moon in the Spring, and the Day of Trumpets in the Fall.

 Let’s take a look at scripture to better understand how the Creator’s calendar works.
 Genesis 2:1 shows us that a week ends on Sabbath, the seventh day.
 That is how we know a week is seven days long.